 - training and supporting staff and volunteers to offer peer support in Action on Postpartum Psychosis’ online community and face to face,

-- developing and updating Action on Postpartum Psychosis’ guidelines and volunteer handbook,
+- developed and updated Action on Postpartum Psychosis’ guidelines and volunteer handbook,

-- been runner-up in two BMA Patient Information Awards,
+- been runner-up in three BMA Patient Information Awards,

 - been published in the Recovery Letters,